hkmgeneis/MMDL/README.md

 python mainc.py
 ```
 Be careful to modify the paths in the code.
 And we provided a detailed video tutorial to describe in detail how to install the tool and run it starting from the bunch of Python files.
-The video can be obtained from the following link “https://pan.baidu.com/s/1eOH4IyT5tz4RtaPXQ7qo5g” with extraction code “cb7m”.
+The video can be obtained from the file named "video.7z" (https://github.com/hkmgeneis/MMDL/blob/master/video.7z).

 ## Issues
 - Please report all issues on the public forum.